Merge Sort

 Merge sort is the sorting algorithm that follows the divide and conquer technique.
 It is a popular and efficient sorting algorithm.

-It splits the given list into two equal list i.e. sub-list. calls itself for the two lists and then merges the two sorted list.
+It splits the given list into two equal lists i.e. sub-list. calls itself for the two lists and then merges the two sorted lists.

-An array with single element is alway sorted.
+An array with a single element is always sorted.

 Time Complexity